Professor Watchlist: Concerns

 Slate columnist Rebecca Schuman described the website as "abjectly terrifying" and said that she feared for the safety of the listed professors.
-Some have criticized the website as a threat to academic freedom; Hans-Joerg Tiede, the associate secretary for the American Association of University Professors' department of academic freedom, tenure and governance, told The New York Times: "There is a continuing cycle of these sorts of things.
+Some have criticized the website as a threat to academic freedom; Hans-Joerg Tiede, the associate secretary for the American Association of University Professors' department of academic freedom, tenure and governance, told The New York Times, "There is a continuing cycle of these sorts of things.
 They serve the same purpose: to intimidate individuals from speaking plainly in their classrooms or in their publications."
 One professor included in the site, George Yancy, wrote that it is "essentially a new species of McCarthyism, especially in terms of its overtones of 'disloyalty' to the American republic".

 According to Inside Higher Ed, some critics consider the website "more annoying than dangerous".

-Critics including Peter Dreier of Occidental College—who is listed on the site for having criticized the National Rifle Association and using Howard Zinn's A People's History of the United States as a required text—have pointed out errors of fact that may make Professor Watchlist less than reliable as a source of information.
+Critics including Peter Dreier of Occidental College—who was listed on the site for having criticized the National Rifle Association and using Howard Zinn's A People's History of the United States as a required text—have pointed out errors of fact that may have made Professor Watchlist less than reliable as a source of information.
 Dreier's entry formerly listed him as a former employee of the Industrial Areas Foundation and as the man who inspired college student Barack Obama to become a community organizer.
 Dreier identifies these claims about him as "complete fantasy".
 He also noted elements of his biography that the website completely omitted, such as his work with labor unions, his activism in favor of a minimum wage, and the books he wrote.

-Kent State professor Julio Pino said to The New York Times the site is "a kind of normalizing of prosecuting professors, shaming professors, defaming professors."
+Kent State professor Julio Pino said to The New York Times that the site was "a kind of normalizing of prosecuting professors, shaming professors, defaming professors."

-The website's organizers say that it simply provides conservative students with a guide to their professors, akin to RateMyProfessors.com, enabling them to avoid left-wing classes.
+The website's organizers said that it simply provided conservative students with a guide to their professors, akin to RateMyProfessors.com, enabling them to avoid left-wing classes.